COMPUTER REPAIR SERVICE Tucson AZ

 Virus Removal: HOW DID MY COMPUTER GET INFECTED?

 This is vitally important.
-Microsoft regularly releases security updates for Windows operating systems, whether you’re using Windows XP, Vista, or the new 7.
+Microsoft regularly releases security updates for Windows operating systems, whether you’re using Windows Vista, 7, or 10.
 Big collections of security updates and bug fixes are called “service packs.”
-If you are running Windows XP, as of this date, you should also have Service Pack 3 installed.
-For Vista, Service Pack 2.
-For Windows 7, service pack 1.

-Unless you have a good reason for not doing so, Automatic Updates should be turned on.
+Unless you have a good reason for not doing so, Automatic Updates should also be turned on.
+In addition, keep your browser updated to the latest version available.

-Tip #3: Do not open email attachments from people you do not know.
+Tip #3: Do not open email attachments from people you don't know.

 Tip #4: Resist the temptation to install "free" Internet games, emoticons, desktop screensavers, and the like.